 Of course, attracting thousands of visitors is only one part of the equation.
-For the SEO campaign to produce high return on investment, or ROI, it needs to produce sufficient sales.
+For the SEO campaign to produce a high return on investment or ROI, it needs to produce sufficient sales.
 In other words, SEO must also produce great conversion rates before you can deem the campaign effective; this isn’t always the case.
 There are many reasons why your SEO isn’t leading to sales, and we are going to discuss the top 5 of them in this article.

 Bad Landing Page

 The landing page is everything.
 Where visitors land usually dictates their journey exploring your site and finding the information they need.
 You want users to find your products – or other information they’re searching for – as quickly and seamlessly as possible.
 To do this, make sure each page is represented by a series of Meta tags that are relevant and targeted.

 The design and UX of the landing page matters too, and so prioritizing the content and promotions features on the landing page are important.
 Investing in tools such as OptinMonster’s conversion optimization software is a good way to improve this quickly and efficiently, as it utilizes targeting features that allow you to display relevant promotions to increase your overall sales conversion rate.
 You can test different calls to action, use the built-in custom display rules and page-level targeting, and even utilize dynamic text replacement to deliver a more personalized experience to each visitor.